Skip to content

 What: This proposed change modifies the slopes of ramps that are not located in accessible paths of travel so they are safer to use.

-Why: Harmonizes Part 9 with Part 3 requirements, which are based on international best practice for people with limited dexterity.
+Why: Harmonizes Part 9 with Part 3 requirements, which are based on international best practise for people with limited dexterity.

 NBC20 Div.B 3.4.6.7., NBC20 Div.B 9.8.5.4.